bigdatagenomics/adam/docs/source/60_building_apps.md

 ## Extend the ADAM CLI by adding new commands in an external repository {#external-commands}

-To extend the ADAM CLI by adding new commands in an external repository, instead of editing `ADAMMain` to add new commands, create a new main class that delegates to `ADAMMain` and provides additional command(s) via its constructor.
+To extend the ADAM CLI by adding new commands in an external repository, instead of editing `ADAMMain` to add new commands as above, create a new object with a `main(args: Array[String])` method that delegates to `ADAMMain` and provides additional command(s) via its constructor.

 ```scala
 import org.bdgenomics.adam.cli.{ ADAMMain, CommandGroup }